JohnKeng/mini-HIS-UI/replit.md

 ## Architecture Highlights
 - **Type-First Development**: All business logic is guided by TypeScript types
-- **Database Abstraction Layer**: CQRS pattern for easy database switching (currently CSV, can switch to PostgreSQL/MongoDB)
+- **Database Abstraction Layer**: CQRS pattern for easy database switching (currently JSON, can switch to PostgreSQL/MongoDB)
 - **State Management**: Each entity has clearly defined states with type-safe transitions
 - **Error Handling**: Unified Result<T> type for success/failure handling
 - **Modularity**: Separate modules for each domain with clear interfaces